There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 No gingerbread house is complete without snow!
 Icing makes magical snow, in that it helps everything stay in place.
 Use a spatula to make snow drifts and banks, or spread icing smooth on the board for a light, even dusting.

-For defined snow details, like frosted windows or sparkling snow, pipe the icing directly onto the window pane before topping it with sparkling white sanding sugar.
+For defined snow details, like frosted windows or sparkling snow, pipe the icing directly onto the window pane.
+Then top it with sparkling white sanding sugar.

 Sugars, Candy and Sprinkles

-If you feel like your gingerbread house still needs a little something special, there’s no end to what you can do with some additional sprinkles and candy.
+If you feel like your gingerbread house still needs a little something special, go wild and add some additional sprinkles and candy.

 Add ornaments to your icing trees, add lights to your holiday garland or create a cute walkway out of jumbo sprinkles.